-CPAP (Continuous Positive Airway Pressure) is considered the gold standard of treatment for obstructive sleep apnea.
-It has been proven to reduce the risk of heart attack, stroke, and other complications of sleep apnea.
+CPAP (Continuous Positive Airway Pressure) is considered the gold standard of treatment for obstructive sleep apnoea.
+It has been proven to reduce the risk of heart attack, stroke, and other complications of sleep apnoea.
 Unfortunately, it fails up to 80% of people who try it.
 Why?
 CPAP is inconvenient and uncomfortable for many people, so they just don’t use it.

 We’re not sure why people don’t use CPAP, but here are some possibilities that may predict whether you will be able to use CPAP or not.

 Your Sleep Apnoea Symptoms and Relief

 Probably the strongest predictor of whether you will keep up CPAP treatment is whether you have significant sleep apnoea symptoms that are making an impact on your daily life, and whether CPAP removes those symptoms.
 Symptoms such as daytime sleepiness, headaches, and other tangible symptoms make the biggest difference.

 What doesn’t make a difference is the actual severity of your sleep apnoea.
 Many people who are facing serious health risks don’t have severe symptoms, and these people don’t comply with CPAP very well.

 After your symptoms, there are many psychological and sociological factors that may contribute to your ability to comply with CPAP treatment.
 Factors that may decrease your compliance include: